NER Class E1: Preservation

-No. 69023 (Departmental No. 59) was purchased by Mr. R. Ainsworth.
-It is owned by the North Eastern Locomotive Preservation Group.
-It has worked on several preserved railways.
+No. 69023 (Departmental No. 59) was purchased in 1966 by Ronald Ainsworth, who named it Joem after his parents.
+It initially operated on the Keighley & Worth Valley Railway.
+Since 1982 the locomotive has been owned by the North Eastern Locomotive Preservation Group and has worked on several preserved railways.
 In contrast to the normal black paint finish, this loco operates in a hybrid NER/LNER/BR apple green paint scheme.
-It re-entered service in 2010 and visited many heritage railways.
-No. 69023 is now based on the Wensleydale Railway but returns to the NELPG's base at Hopetown Carriage Works, Darlington for winter maintenance.
+It re-entered service in 2010 after an overhaul and was based on the Wensleydale Railway, but as of 2022 was out of service and had returned to the NELPG's base in Darlington for boiler repairs.